 Florida licensed cosmetologists are required to practice under the laws and rules of Florida to ensure the health, safety and well-fare of the public.
-This module will overview the Florida laws & rules pertaining to practicing cosmetology, the board of cosmetology, prohibited conduct & penalties, and salon requirements.
+This module will highlight some of the most important Florida laws & rules pertaining to practicing cosmetology, the board of cosmetology, prohibited conduct & penalties, and salon requirements.